-The programme is focused on reducing congestion, enabling growth, improving road safety, improving accessibility, improving air quality, supporting delivery of the City Council's 2030 carbon neutral target, encouraging active and sustainable modes of travel and delivering a successful transport strategy for the CWG.
+The programme is focused on reducing congestion, enabling growth, improving road safety, improving accessibility, improving air quality, supporting delivery of the City Council's 2030 carbon neutral target, and encouraging active and sustainable modes of travel.

-The THCP was previously updated and approved by Cabinet on 9 February 2021 for a rolling six-year period up to 2026/27.
+The THCP was previously updated and approved by Cabinet on 22 March 2022 for a rolling six-year period up to 2027/28.
 This Annual Programme Update Report (APU) reflects new resources, programmes, priorities, opportunities, revised project costings and expenditure profiles and policy changes that have occurred since this approval.
-The revised programme totals £331.203m over the next six year rolling programme.
+The revised programme totals £284.853m over the next six year rolling programme.
 Such changes include:

-- Increase in development and delivery of active travel schemes to aid the city's recovery from the COVID-19 pandemic; - Delivery of the Birmingham Clean Air Zone (CAZ) In June 2021; - Finalisation of the Birmingham 2022 Commonwealth Games Transport Strategy, with new and accelerated infrastructure schemes being a key part of the post games legacy; - Programme alignment opportunities with WMCA, Network Rail and Highways England; - Adoption of the BTP in October 2021, with the production of its associated delivery plan underway.
+- Increase in development and delivery of active travel schemes to continue the city's recovery from the COVID-19 pandemic; - New and accelerated infrastructure schemes being a key part of the Commonwealth Games legacy; and, - Programme alignment opportunities with WMCA, Network Rail and Highways England.